-Consumption metrics measure brand awareness and website traffic goals.
-The most common consumption metrics include:
+The following common consumption metrics measure brand awareness and website traffic goals:

-Sharing metrics impacts content marketing goals; brand awareness and engagement.
+Your content overarching marketing goals that include brand awareness and engagement are heavily influenced by sharing metrics.
 Sharing metrics measure how your content is shared, the degree of resonance, and how often your content shared by your audience.
 Some of the most commonly used sharing metrics include:

-Lead generation metrics help to comprehend two goals of lead generation and lead management and nurturing.
+How your organization manages a lead and nurtures a prospect or customer are fundamental concepts of lead generation.
+The lead generation metrics provide valuable insight guiding overall digital marketing strategy.
 Lead generation helps an organization answer how often does consumption of content result in a lead?
 Key lead generation metrics include:

-Sales metrics provides insight into sales and growth, which is the ultimate goal of content marketing.
+The ultimate goal of content marketing is sales and growth, and sales metrics provide information on performance in this area.
 Sales metrics reveal how content marketing supports the goals of customer acquisition and sales goals.
 Key sales metrics include:

 A content marketing strategy is most effective in the B2B category using various content tools and delivery media.
 In any quality strategy defining the target audience, is critical and designing content to reach them is the best approach.

 Deciding on the appropriate content that interests the target, establishes credibility, and highlights company strengths and abilities is crucial.